Hanapēpē Public Library

 Four children, playing a violin, tambourine, drum and singing.

-Join Ms. Mindy for movement, music & stories.
+Join Ms. Mindy for playful and educational movement, music & stories.

 Suitable for keiki ages 2 – 5 years old.
 Must be accompanied by parent or caregiver.